 Chris received his B.S. degree in 1971 from the University of North Carolina-Chapel Hill, his M.Ed. degree in 1975 from Memphis State University (now the University of Memphis) and his J.D. degree in 1979 from Vanderbilt University, where he was a member of the Order of the Coif and an Associate Justice of the Moot Court Board.

-Chris was selected by his peers for inclusion in 2017 Best Lawyers in America® as “Lawyer of the Year” in the practice area of Entertainment Law – Motion Pictures and Television.
-Again in 2018, Chris is among the Top Listed in Copyright Law, Entertainment Law-Motion Pictures & Television, Entertainment Law-Music, Litigation-Intellectual Property, and Trademark Law.
+Chris was selected by his peers for inclusion in 2019 Best Lawyers in America® as “Lawyer of the Year” in the practice areas of Entertainment Law – Motion Pictures and Television.
+Again in 2019, Chris is among the Top Listed in Copyright Law, Entertainment Law-Motion Pictures & Television, Entertainment Law-Music, Litigation-Intellectual Property, and Trademark Law.
 Chris is also the proud recipient of a Creative Writing Award for his article “Madam Register, Please Don’t Help Us Anymore” in Music Row Magazine.
 Chambers USA 2018 recognizes Chris as a ranked attorney in the practice are of Media & Entertainment.
 Chris was named an Elite Lawyer of the South in 2018 by ALM/Martindale Hubbell and was recognized in the 2018 Edition of IP Stars as a Patent Star and a Trademark Star.
 Chris is a voting member of the Country Music Association (CMA) and the Academy of Country Music (ACM).